GoInterject/GoInterject.github.io/wIndex/QuickTools-Names.md

 <b style='color:red;'><strong>Before:</strong></b>

-Note: There are 3 names that are scoped to the current sheet "ReportRange":
+There are 3 names that are scoped to the current sheet "ReportRange":

 ![](/images/QuickToolsNames/DefinedNamesSheetBefore.png)
 <br>